bismuthfoundation/Bismuth-FAQ/Wallet/Tornado/quickstart.md

 Clicking on "import" adds the address (and the matching keys) to the wallet.json file.
 So you do not have to import them every time you restart the wallet.

-**Note:** The new wallet doesn't support encrypted legacy addresses yet.
+**Note:** The wallet support encrypted legacy addresses since version 0.1.19.

 ## Dashboard